waves

 Nowadays, aviation is responsible for 3.6% of EU greenhouse gas emissions.
 Modern planes use kerosene as fuel, releasing harmful carbon dioxide into the atmosphere.

-Most of the world’s hydrogen today is produced by reforming methane from natural gas – a fossil fuel – which produces carbon dioxide.
+Nowadays, the majority of the hydrogen used in the world is created by reforming methane from fossil fuels like natural gas, which creates carbon dioxide.

-Efforts are underway, however, to develop green hydrogen by using an electric current from a renewable source to convert water into oxygen and hydrogen, and reduce emissions in its production.
-If that is possible, along with no emissions from the planes themselves, aviation could become a truly green form of travel.
+Efforts are underway to create green hydrogen, aiming to reduce emissions during its manufacture by converting water into oxygen and hydrogen using an electric current from a renewable source.
+If successful, coupled with the absence of emissions from the planes themselves, including hydrogen planes, aviation could evolve into a truly green form of travel.

-Universal Kraft together with Universal H2 work on green hydrogen solutions to optimize the decarbonization potential of renewables.
+Working jointly with Universal H2, Universal Kraft develops green hydrogen solutions to maximize renewable energy’s decarbonization potential.
 Discover our solutions here.

 Latest news